juyongjiang/Awesome-ANCE/README.md

 ```

 ## Evaluation
-The evaluation calculates full ranking and reranking metrics, including **MRR, NDCG, hole rate, recall for passage/document, dev/eval set specified by user.
+The evaluation calculates full ranking and reranking metrics, including **MRR, NDCG, hole rate, recall for passage/document, dev/eval set specified by user**.
 The command is as follow:
 ```bash
 checkpoint_path = {location for dumpped query and passage/document embeddings which is output_dir from run_ann_data_gen.py}
 checkpoint =  {embedding from which checkpoint(ie: 200000)}